wangmengsd/pdd-graph/README.md

 In the new version, we have eliminated an engineering bug that was made when label matching of ICD-9 codes.
 This bug results in the linking failures of 380 diseases in MIMIC-III.

-For diseases in the latest PDD version, the overall number of diseases is 6985, and 6,984 diseases are connected to ICD-9 ontology.
-The only failed matching code is‘71970’, which is not included in ICD-9 ontology.
+For diseases in the latest PDD version, the overall number of diseases is 6985, and 6,983 diseases are connected to ICD-9 ontology.
+The only two failed matching codes are '71970' and 'NULL', which are not included in ICD-9 ontology.

 # Introduction